-How your policy is structured may depend on your company’s legal structure.
-Typically, the company pays premiums for the key person policy, owns it, and is the beneficiary.
+How your policy is structured may depend on your company's legal structure.
+Typically, the company pays premiums for the key person's policy, owns it, and is the beneficiary.
 In writing, the key employee must consent to your company owning the policy.

 Suppose you have key people who are irreplaceable or whose contributions are so crucial that without them, your business might fail.
-In that case, key person insurance can provide the money necessary to recover and rebuild in the event of their premature death.
+In that case, key person insurance can provide the money necessary to recover and rebuild in the event of a premature death.
 Connect with us to know more!

 Already have Key Person Life Insurance?
 Switching is easy

 It might be time to switch insurers whenever the service that your existing insurer provides doesn’t meet your needs.
 For example, if you have a poor claims experience or an unexplained rate increase, it might be time to consider other options